HSF/hsf.github.io/_gsocproposals/2019/proposal_ACTStrackML.md

 ---
-title: Implementation and optimisation in ACTS of algorithms exposed in TrackML challenge
+title: Implementation and optimisation in Acts of algorithms exposed in TrackML challenge
 layout: gsoc_proposal
 project: Acts
 year: 2019